 Are you planning a flight with Qatar Airways but weighing up whether it’s worth doing a Doha stopover?
+It could all come down to how many hours you have to spare, and the season you are visiting in.

-In this post, we will cover several Doha layover and stopover options including:
+In this post, we will cover several Doha layover and stopover options, including:

-- Staying in the airport – how long can you spend at DOH!?
+- Staying in the airport – how long can you spend at DOH?

 - Sleeping at or near the airport – which hotels are closest to DOH?